getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 The primary component that Sentry uses to monitor health is a session.
 A session represents the interaction of the user with the application and starts when a user opens the application.
 When a user closes the application or has a prolonged period of inactivity, the session ends.

 Sessions are submitted to Sentry so you can track the usage and adoption of your application.
 When a user of your application experiences a crash, error, or abnormal exit, the session will be flagged accordingly, and Sentry calculates derived metrics.
 The metrics include data such as the number of users that didn't experience a crash in the specified time range.
-Sentry connects the metrics to the specific version of your application and the associated code.
+Sentry connects the metrics to the specific release of your application and the associated code.

 ## Releases Index